 Another unique aspect of their craft is turning valued antiques into prized pearls.
 They have received orders including inherited fabric squares.
 In their adept hands they have turned a grandmother’s unfinished squares into a realized quilts future generations of the family can hold dear.

 Dawn ordered one such blanket by sending her Grandmother’s quilting squares to the sewing circle.
 “My quilt is a breath-taking memory; guided by the spirit of "my Nana", and made by grandmother's hands,” she describes.
 “Nothing could honor her life’s memory more than this precious gift.
 This quilt means that my Grandmother's work has not gone unfinished and her memory can live on through the quilt.
 She was in a special way a comfort to each of us in our family during her life.
 My Nana's warmth and zest for life is expressed in the beauty and color of the star of this quilt.
 I am so blessed to have been paired with the Lakota grandmothers to see this quilt come to life.
 I would recommend this project to anyone who wants to remember a loved one in a special way.
 There's no better tribute to a loved one's memory than a quilt from the Grandmother's Circle.”

 No entrepreneurial effort can succeed without supply and demand.
 One way you can become a partner in their effort by donating fabrics that can be used in the quilting.

 Like most products sold around the Pine Ridge Reservation, fabrics sell for twice as much as they do in most stores.
 Donations of fabric can help maintain these women’s ability to quilt for their families.

 It has been said that quilting is like solving a puzzle with needle and thread.
-With your help, Linda and her sewing circle are combating economic hardship with ingenuity.
+With your help, Elderly Sewing Club is combating economic hardship with ingenuity.
 Their quilts do more than physically warm; they embody the warmth of spirit of the Lakota in a treasured creation that will increase value with age.